* This is the Professional Version. *

 Ichthyosis is scaling and flaking of skin ranging from mild but annoying dryness to severe disfiguring disease.
 Ichthyosis can also be a sign of systemic disease.
 Diagnosis is clinical.
 Treatment involves emollients and sometimes oral retinoids.

-Ichthyosis differs from simple dry skin (xeroderma—see Xeroderma) by its association with a systemic disorder or drug, inheritability, severity, or a combination.
+Ichthyosis differs from simple dry skin ( xeroderma) by its association with a systemic disorder or drug, inheritability, severity, or a combination.
 Ichthyosis can also be much more severe than xeroderma.

-Inherited ichthyoses, which are characterized by excessive accumulation of scale on the skin surface, are classified according to clinical and genetic criteria (see Clinical and Genetic Features of Some Inherited Ichthyoses).
-Some occur in isolation and are not part of a syndrome (eg, ichthyosis vulgaris, X-linked ichthyosis, lamellar ichthyosis, epidermolytic hyperkeratosis [bullous congenital ichthyosiform erythroderma]).
+Inherited ichthyoses, which are characterized by excessive accumulation of scale on the skin surface, are classified according to clinical and genetic criteria (see Table: Clinical and Genetic Features of Some Inherited Ichthyoses).
+Some occur in isolation and are not part of a syndrome (eg, ichthyosis vulgaris, X-linked ichthyosis, lamellar ichthyosis, congenital ichthyosiform erythroderma [epidermolytic hyperkeratosis]).
 Other ichthyoses are part of a syndrome that involves multiple organs.
-For instance, Refsum disease (see Classic Refsum’s disease) and Sjögren-Larsson syndrome (hereditary intellectual disability and spastic paralysis caused by a defect in fatty aldehyde dehydrogenase) are autosomal recessive conditions with skin and extracutaneous organ involvement.
+For instance, Refsum disease and Sjögren-Larsson syndrome (hereditary intellectual disability and spastic paralysis caused by a defect in fatty aldehyde dehydrogenase) are autosomal recessive conditions with skin and extracutaneous organ involvement.
 A dermatologist should assist in diagnosis and management, and a medical geneticist should be consulted for genetic counseling.